mist-devel/mist-board/tutorials/soc/readme.md

 sync signal on the VGAs hsync output and a static high voltage on the VGAs vsync output.
 Using the OSD to switch between these two modes would be rather useless since with the wrong setting the OSD is invisible.
-The MISTs firmware thus accepts a [`scandoubler_disable` option in the `mist.ini`](https://github.com/mist-devel/mist-board/wiki/DocIni#ypbpr) to globally force cores supporting this video mode.
+The MISTs firmware thus accepts a [`ypbpr` option in the `mist.ini`](https://github.com/mist-devel/mist-board/wiki/DocIni#ypbpr) to globally force cores supporting this video mode.
 This option can be combined with the [`scandoubler_disable`